 — Dr. Thomas J. Lynch, Jr., Fred Hutch president and director and holder of the Raisbeck Endowed Chair

-Fred Hutch’s 3,000 staff, including more than 325 scientific faculty, are united by a passion for discovery, deep humanity, and a commitment to cures.
-Supported by state-of-the-art facilities, they collaborate across five divisions to generate new discoveries and translate them into lifesaving clinical practice, therapies, and public health approaches.
+Fred Hutch’s 5,700 employees, including more than 245 research faculty, are united by a passion for discovery, deep humanity and a commitment to cures.
+Fred Hutch’s scientific and clinical teams provide bench-to-bedside research and care.
+Supported by state-of-the-art facilities, they generate discoveries and translate them into advanced therapies, clinical practices and public health approaches.